 — Psalm 8:2

 The word "strength" here is translated for us in in the Matthew chapter 21 as praise.
 We have two lessons here.
 Praise strengthens us and silences our enemies.

 In military order, Judah was always instructed to be dispatched first.
 In any of life's battles Praise should be dispatched before any other force is enacted.

 Some notes about Rubies, the stone that was matched with this tribe agrees with these things:

-- known as the leader of precious stones.
-Judah was the first tribe dispatched in marching order during military battles.
+- The rube is known as the leader of precious stones just as Judah was the first tribe dispatched in marching order during military battles.
 The Lord is telling us the first order of business in any spiritual or mental battle is to praise and worship.
 Worshipers were the first to be dispatched in the battle.
 It declared their faith that "the battle belongs to the Lord".
 Had they believed their victory depended on themselves they would have chosen their best warriors and weapons to be in the front.

-* (Read the story of Jehoshophat in II Chronicles chapter 20 for an example of this)
+* (Read the story of Jehoshaphat in II Chronicles chapter 20 for a more detailed example of this)

-- Rubies are more rare than top quality diamonds.
-Praise is rare especially in the midst of a battle which is why we are commanded to offer a sacrifice of praise.
+- Rubies are rarer than top quality diamonds.
+Praise also is rare especially in the midst of a battle which is why we are commanded to offer a sacrifice of praise.